Dragonfire3900/Complete-STEM/Classes/UIUC/PHYS/Math Methods/8 Special Functions.md

 The Legendre Polynomials comes from us focusing on a finite function argument at the ends (which are singular)

+Paraxial approximations can be useful for some problems in optics

 ## Start
 ---
 In general this chapter works with various solutions to Laplace's equation in different coordinate systems.
 There are a few different coordinate systems where the Laplacian can be separated into different variables.
 The ones which we will focus on are all **orthogonal systems** whose coordinate axes cross at $90\degree$ angles.
 Each of these need to have an associated metric which defines how distance works in this particular space.